Cracoe

-Cracoe is a small village and civil parish in the Craven district of North Yorkshire, England.
+Cracoe is a small village and civil parish in the county of North Yorkshire, England.
 It is situated near to Rylstone and about 6 miles south-west of Grassington.
 Cracoe has an estimated population of 160 residents, measured at 178 in the 2011 census.
 Cracoe is a village which is also situated near Rylstone beneath Barden Fell and the twin skyline landmarks of Rylstone Cross and Cracoe Pinnacle in the Yorkshire Dales.